UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_19.md

 # Replacing with Inequalities.

-This also works for inequality conditions.
+This syntax also works for inequality conditions.

 If we are replacing numerical values with characters or words (or vice versa) we need to assign our desired values to a **new column** and not the existing one.
-Perhaps we want just 2 categories for protein levels -“high” and “low”.
+Perhaps we want just 2 categories for protein levels - “high” and “low”.
 Any cereal above 3 grams of protein will be considered a “high” protein level and anything less, as a “low” protein level.